teddy-ambona/financial-data-api/README.md

 For integration testing, the *Setup* phase consists in truncating and repopulating the `market_data` DB (cf [db_fixture](app\tests\conftest.py#L52))

-### C - Debugging the code with VScode remote-container extension
+### C - Debugging the code with VS Code remote-container extension

-For debugging the code from within a Docker container you can use VScode with the following config:
+For debugging the code from within a Docker container you can use VS Code with the following config:

 in `.devcontainer/devcontainer.json`